-Hollander's demand for the creation of a "men's studies" curriculum suggests he is arguing that, if a university offers courses about one group, it must offer courses about other, arguably opposing or competing groups.
-See Compl. ¶ 90 (Columbia offers "a curriculum in Feminism (Women's Studies) without any countervailing view").
+Plaintiffs' demand for the creation of a "men's studies" curriculum suggests they are arguing that, if a university offers courses about one group, it must offer courses about other, arguably opposing or competing groups.
+In plaintiffs' words, the existence of women's studies courses demands "countervailing pro-male Men's Studies . . . to counter the dissembling Feminist dogma."
+Compl. ¶ 100; see also id. ¶ 86 ("Columbia . . . do[es] not balance the Feminist doctrine and dogma with a masculine curriculum").
 No statute or constitutional principle, however, dictates that a university offering courses on Christianity must also offer courses on Judaism, Islam, Buddhism, Hinduism, and the dozens of other religions, or that each religion must receive comparable emphasis.
-The same is true with respect to racial and ethnic groups, as well as gender.
-Breadth of curriculum may be one way to judge the quality of a university, but curricular balance is not imposed by law.
+The same is true with respect to racial and ethnic

-&lt;sup>9 Columbia has research institutes or centers on Contemporary Black History, Brazilian Studies, French and Francophone Studies, Iranian Studies, Israel and Jewish Studies, Japanese Culture, and Latin American Studies, to name just a few.
+Columbia has research institutes or centers on Contemporary Black History, Brazilian Studies, French and Francophone Studies, Iranian Studies, Israel and Jewish Studies, Japanese Culture, and Latin American Studies, to name just a few.
 See Columbia University: Research Institutes and Centers, www.columbia.edu/research/research\institutes.html.